 Calculating level of effort can include accounting for things like how many team members should be assigned to a task, how many resources are required, how many hours tasks will take and more.
 With ProjectManager, all of this information lives in the task itself.
 It also entails determining which tasks require supporting activities.
 These supporting activities can then be added to our task management features.

 Check Progress to Stay on Track

 Check task progress, hours worked and assignees, all from the project dashboard, kanban boards or task lists.
 Then, check timesheets to see how long similar tasks took in the past and make better predictions for the future.

 When running an agile project, you need tools to support your sprints.
-ProjectManager is a cloud-based project management software with powerful task and resource management features that can help you ensure your team is never overloaded.
+ProjectManager is online project management software with powerful task and resource management features that can help you ensure your team is never overloaded.
 See how ProjectManager can assist with your estimations by taking a free 30-day trial today.